mattermost/docs/source/install/self-managed-changelog.md

 #### User Interface (UI)
  - Added an Enterprise trial activation tour point.
  - Added a new onboarding experience for first System Admin user.
- - Added new tutorial tours for Channels, Boards and Playbooks to help orient first time users.
+ - Added new tutorial tours for Channels, Boards, and Playbooks to help orient first time users.
  - Removed extra telemetry events that were tracked during page loads.
  - Added a feature card slide for Playbooks.
  - Removed ``admin-advisor`` bot's ability to notify admins about missing support email.